leanpanda-com/datocms-plugins/hide-field-from-role/README.md

 ## Configuration

+In the global variables settings insert a full access API token (required) and an optional list of default roles that won't see any field with the plugin installed - names or IDs separated by commas.

 When applying this plugin to your field, please insert the roles names or IDs separated by commas.

+The hide field rule for the field will be applied to the default roles - if any - and the field specific roles.